JuliaAttic/CUSOLVER.jl/README.md

 ## Current Features

-`CUSOLVER.jl` currently supports a subset of all the CUSPARSE functionality.
+`CUSOLVER.jl` currently supports a subset of all the CUSOLVER functionality.
 What is implemented right now:
 - [x] Dense API
     - [x] Dense Linear Solvers
         - [x] potrf!